Caeneus: In the Metamorphoses

-The most detailed account of Caeneus' story is found in the Roman poet Ovid's Metamorphoses, which takes up most of book 12, and has Nestor tell Achilles the story of Caeneus' transformation, the brawl between the Centaurs and the Thessalians at Pirithous' wedding feast, and Caeneus' demise.
+The most detailed account of Caeneus's story is found in the Roman poet Ovid's Metamorphoses, which takes up most of book 12, and has Nestor tell Achilles the story of Caeneus's transformation, the brawl between the Centaurs and the Thessalians at Pirithous's wedding feast, and Caeneus's demise.
 No earlier version of the story explains why Caeneus chose to be transformed into a man; however, the Metamorphoses does.
 According to Ovid, Caenis was the most beautiful of maidens, but refused all of her many suitors.
 One day, as "report declares", while walking on the beach, she was raped by the sea-god Neptune (the Roman equivalent of Poseidon).
 Afterwards, when the god promised to grant her any request, Caenis chose to be made a man, so that she would never suffer being raped again: